 Apple TV Plus shows started immediately with the streaming service’s launch in November 2019.
-Since then, we have seen a low but steady trickle of new series debut on the service, and now there’s enough content to really dive deep into its selections.
-But which series are the best Apple TV Plus shows?
+Since then, we have seen a low but steady trickle of new series debut on the service, and now there’s enough content to dive deep into its selections.
+But which options are the best Apple TV Plus shows?
 Good question, and one we aim to explore here.

-As you will see, the original Apple TV Plus series already have a variety of content; from children’s shows to more mature series just for their moms and dads.
+As you will see, the original Apple TV Plus series already have a variety of content, from children’s shows to more mature series just for their moms and dads.

-Best Apple TV Plus shows
+Best Apple TV Plus shows: